 Male hormonal testing can help doctors and couples determine what factors may be contributing to their inability to conceive.
 Contrary to what many people believe, infertility is not just “a woman’s problem”.
 Infertility affects men and women with almost equal frequency.
 Common factors contributing to male infertility are low sperm count, poor sperm motility, and abnormal semen levels or function.
-At the Center for Reproductive Health & Gynecology in Los Angeles, we offer several male hormonal assays at our Beverly Hills and Sherman Oaks locations to evaluate hormones essential to sperm production, including the follicle stimulating hormone (FSH), luteinizing hormone (LH), testosterone, and prolactin.
+At the Center for Reproductive Health & Gynecology in Los Angeles, we offer several male hormonal assays at our Beverly Hills, Sherman Oaks, and Mexico locations to evaluate hormones essential to sperm production, including the follicle stimulating hormone (FSH), luteinizing hormone (LH), testosterone, and prolactin.

 Follicle Stimulating Hormone (FSH) and Luteinizing Hormone (LH) Tests